DATA-606-2023-FALL-TUESDAY/Peddader-Pally_Sai-Thanmai/docs/project proposal/readme.md

 ## Research Questions

 - How effective is the machine learning model trained on this dataset in accurately identifying diseases based on reported symptoms?
-- Can the chatbot provide reliable recommendations for medical actions (e.g., suggesting self-care, consulting a doctor) based on the identified diseases?
 - How can the chatbot be optimized for user-friendliness and ease of understanding for individuals with varying levels of medical knowledge?

 ## Data Information